SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Reveals an area around specified game entities.

 **line_of_sight**
-The radius of the visible area around the game entity.
+Radius of the visible area around the game entity.

 **affected_types**
 Whitelist of game entity types that the modifier should apply to.